 Regional competition will be conducted either as round robin or direct elimination competition.
-Each region will have the ability to accept three to four entries per institution, as determined by the region, based on the number of entries.
+Each region will have the ability to accept up to 12 entries per gender per institution, as determined by the region, based on the number of entries.
 Pools will be seeded using the fencer seeding factor (FSF).
 The minimum number of finalists must be equal to the number of regional allocations plus two.
 Whenever possible, two fencers from the same school shall not be in the same pool in the first round of pool play.